 The Holiday Inn is located on Kandooma Island, which is a 45-minute speedboat ride from Male International Airport.
 I was greeted in the arrivals hall, and then escorted to the speedboat terminal.
 The terminal is right outside the entrance of the airport.

 The price of the transfer is $229 per adult.
-My daughter is 3, so her ticket was free.
 The boat itself was pretty basic, and complimentary water was offered.

 At check-in we were provided with welcome drinks and a big smile.
 However from there it quickly went downhill..

 The staff came up to me and gave me a bill that was $100 more than the price on the confirmation.
 The price on my confirmation was $828 for 5 nights B&B (which is an excellent price - more on that below).
 I showed the lady my confirmation and assumed that would clear everything up – sadly I was wrong.
 It was 1 hour until we were able to go to our room, and I had to deal with a litany of nonsense.